Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Template navigation.
 The template library is big, but finding the right design sometimes feels tedious and overwhelming.

 Drip wins if you’re looking for fast, focused automation without paying premium pricing from day one.
-Its streamlined setup, real-world ecommerce triggers, and lighter learning curve make it a strong alternative for small to mid-sized brands.
+Its streamlined setup, real-world ecommerce triggers, and lighter learning curve make it a strong alternative for small to medium-sized businesses.

 However, Klaviyo still leads in advanced segmentation and data-heavy reporting.
 But if you care more about moving quickly and getting automations working without spending hours, Drip lets you launch campaigns faster and scale efficiently.